Get started with rl-deploy

 Use optional proxy configurationโ

-In some cases, custom proxy configuration may be needed to download and install rl-secure
+In some cases, custom proxy configuration may be needed to download and install rl-secure.

-tool supports specifying proxy configuration parameters directly in the installation command.
+The rl-deploy tool supports specifying proxy configuration parameters directly in the installation command.

-If your organization is using a proxy server to protect its network, rl-secure
+If your organization is using a proxy server to protect its network, rl-secure installation without proxy configuration may fail.

 If this happens, add your proxy settings to the installation command.